wikimint/wmwssite/index.md

 ## About the Developer

-**Selvakumaran Krishnan** is a Web Developer, Writer, and SEO Specialist.
+**Selvakumaran Krishnan** is a Software Developer and Computer Programmer.
 With extensive experience in web technologies, Selvakumaran created **wmWebStack** to streamline web development on Windows by combining all necessary tools in one easy-to-use package.
 Connect with him on [LinkedIn](https://www.linkedin.com/in/selvakumaran-krishnan).

 ## License